elcicd/el-CICD-docs/foundations.md

 Because production deployments of applications are treated as a whole rather than any one of its parts, this workflow is also handled by the Deploy-to-Prod workflow.
 When rolling an application back or forward, a user is really just deploying a particular Release Version of the application with its latest matching deployment configuration(s).
 Similarly, [Deployment Patching](#deployment-patching) of a Release Version is treated as a redeployment of the same version of the application with the updated deployment configuration information pulled from the SCM; i.e. each microservice whose deployment configuration has been changed is rolled out again as a group.

-#### Hotfix
+#### Hotfixing

-No matter how good the planning or testing, sometimes bugs or other emergencies make waiting for the next application release untenable, and changes to the application currently deployed in production need to be made as soon as possible.
+No matter how good the planning or testing, sometimes bugs or other emergencies make waiting for the next application release untenable, rollback is not an option, and changes to the application currently deployed in production need to be made as soon as possible.
 Colloquially, this is known as a _Hotfix_.

-Changes to the code are made on a Hotfix Branch, rather than on the Development Branch, merged into a new release, and the new release is deployed.
+Changes to the code are typically made on a Hotfix Branch rather than on the Development Branch, merged into a new release, and the new release is deployed.
 Ideally, this process should have little to no impact on the next release of the application, and the changes made for the Hotfix will potentially be merged into the current release's Development Branch.

 ## Supporting Projects